saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/environment-variables.md

 * Sauce Connect Proxy command containing credentials may be exposed via process monitoring tools such as `ps`.

-## Command line options environment variables
+## Command Line Options Environment Variables

 Almost all Sauce Connect Proxy [command-line options](/dev/cli/sauce-connect-proxy) can be set via environment variables.
 Each option description includes the corresponding environment variable.